- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 Secondly, if Fiori was so immature, then SAP should not have pretended that Fiori was mature and should have postponed its release — but that was not consistent with SAP’s revenue goals and the push for S/4HANA — which was also rushed to market.

 Customers have now wasted a lot of money on Fiori, and there was never any reason to use it.
 I could have told companies that, but most listened to SAP or Deloitte.
 They did not check on SAP’s statements, and they got duped.
 I am right now questioning the ability of IT departments that implemented Fiori to fact check things that SAP says.
-Because of its impossible to get things that wrong by knowing what you are doing.
+Because of it is impossible to get things that wrong by knowing what you are doing.
 IT managers are running out of excuses for why they keep getting ripped off by SAP.

 As an implementing company, you can’t listen to SAP or Deloitte.
-You have to find independent analysis or perform your research.
+You have to find an independent analysis or perform your research.

 From your commentary on this point, I think it’s clear that you don’t hold SAP to any standard.
 If SAP introduces a bad product, then it can simply be blamed on users who don’t want to change.
 You have created a permanently untestable hypothesis.